-When the Reverend Simms (Wynn Reichert) and his wife (Christine Poythress) turn up for a visit suspicions are raised that Sylvia might not be who, or what she claims.
+When the Reverend Simms (Wynn Reichert, The Alpha Test) and his wife (Christine Poythress) turn up for a visit suspicions are raised that Sylvia might not be who, or what she claims.
 The Reverend can be distracted, his wife not so much.
 However, when Ronnie (Jason Christ, Ratline, Deadwood Park) the brother of one of the would-be rapists turns up a sequence of events begins.
 One leading up to a deadly, and shocking conclusion.

-The film is like a slightly over the top traditional Southern Gothic until the last act.
+Tennessee Gothic is like a slightly over the top traditional Southern Gothic until the last act.
 Then it becomes very obvious Sylvia is much more than just a beautiful and wily woman playing a bunch of horny guys off against each other.
-The final revelation of her true nature caught me off guard, although it should have been obvious.
+The final revelation of her true nature caught me off guard, although it should have been obvious too me.

 Jackie Kelly is excellent as Sylvia.
 Looking equal parts sweet and teasing in the beginning before becoming an absolute vixen.
 She has the looks for the part and is totally uninhibited in the several nude and/or sex scenes she has.
 In Memory Of showed that she could act.
 Tennessee Gothic shows a different side of her talents.